Spherical Equivariant Layers for 3D Atomic Systems

 Building Blocks

-All modern equivariant architectures for 3D atomic systems share a common framework built from the mathematical components described above.
+Most modern equivariant architectures for 3D atomic systems share a common framework built from the components above.
 The input is a set of atoms indexed by $i = 1, \ldots, N$, each with a 3D position $\mathbf{r}_i \in \mathbb{R}^3$ and an atom type (element identity).
-The output might be a scalar property like energy, vector quantities like forces, or more complex tensorial properties.
+The output might be a scalar property such as energy, vector quantities such as forces, or more complex tensorial properties.

-The network begins by embedding the atom types into type-0 (scalar) features—this is similar to word embeddings in NLP, but the resulting features are rotation-invariant.
+The network begins by embedding atom types into type-0 (scalar) features.
+This resembles word embeddings in NLP, except the resulting features are rotation-invariant.

 The geometric information enters through the edges of the graph: for each pair of neighboring atoms $i$ and $j$, we compute the relative position vector, its length, and its direction.
 The direction is encoded using spherical harmonics, providing an equivariant representation of the edge geometry.